puddin-wl/Deep-Computational-AO/README.md

 The entire workflow is roughly divided into two steps: the first step is to prepare the training set, and the second step is to perform training.

 ### Prepare data
+The original image after denoise can be loaded with the disparity as a training set through the tif_blurred.m.
+Then use the get_data.m to make training file which can be identification by the dataloader.